-- ❖ We will do as we are asked first time - ❖ We will look after ourselves - ❖ We will look after our friends - ❖ We will try our best to learn - ❖ We will keep hands, feet, wheels (in the case of wheel chair or other mobility aid users) and unkind words to ourselves. - Acknowledge and reward these behaviours and the general contribution made to the life of the school, as well as academic progress and achievement. - Ensure all students and staff are aware of what behaviour is expected and what is unacceptable. - Promote co-operation, understanding, consideration, honesty, fairness, and politeness, friendly and caring behaviours. - Developing an understanding of individual rights and individual responsibilities. - Develop an awareness of, and strategies for countering, discrimination in any form; celebrating differences and diversity. - Non-acceptance of aggressive behaviours (violence, harassment, physical or verbal abuse, insolence or bullying).
+- ❖ We will do as we are asked first time - ❖ We will look after ourselves - ❖ We will look after our friends - ❖ We will try our best to learn - We will keep hands, feet, wheels (in the case of wheel chair or other mobility aid users) and unkind words to ourselves. - Acknowledge and reward these behaviours and the general contribution made to the life of the school, as well as academic progress and achievement. - Ensure all students and staff are aware of what behaviour is expected and what is unacceptable. - Promote co-operation, understanding, consideration, honesty, fairness, and politeness, friendly and caring behaviours. - Developing an understanding of individual rights and individual responsibilities. - Develop an awareness of, and strategies for countering, discrimination in any form; celebrating differences and diversity. - Non-acceptance of aggressive behaviours (violence, harassment, physical or verbal abuse, insolence or bullying). - Realise that all individuals are different and that expectations can vary amongst our student population. - Providing containment and safety throughout the school day, including consistent upholding of adherence to boundaries and expectations.